-The encyclopedia provides numerous contributions providing coverage of the most important issues, concepts, trends and technologies in Multimedia Technology each written by scholars throughout the world with notable research portfolios and expertise.
+The encyclopedia provides numerous contributions providing coverage of the most important issues, concepts, trends and technologies in multimedia technology each written by scholars throughout the world with notable research portfolios and expertise.

-The Encyclopedia also includes brief description of particular software applications or websites related to the topic of multimedia technology, networks and online interactive multimedia services.
+The encyclopedia also includes brief description of particular software applications or websites related to the topic of multimedia technology, networks and online interactive multimedia services.

-The Encyclopedia provides a compendium of terms, definitions and explanations of concepts, processes and acronyms offering an in-depth description of key terms and concepts related to different areas, issues and trends in multimedia technology and networking in modern organizations worldwide.
+The encyclopedia provides a compendium of terms, definitions and explanations of concepts, processes and acronyms offering an in-depth description of key terms and concepts related to different areas, issues and trends in multimedia technology and networking in modern organizations worldwide.

 This encyclopedia is organized in a manner that will make your search for specific information easier and quicker.
-It is designed to provide thorough coverage of the field of Multimedia Technology and Networking today by examining the following topics:
+It is designed to provide thorough coverage of the field of multimedia technology and networking today by examining the following topics:

 - From Circuit Switched to IP-Based Networks

-- Network Optimisation
+- Network Optimization

-- ° Information Systems in Small firms
+- Information Systems in Small Firms

 - Telecommunications and Networking Technologies

 - Broadband Solution for the Last Mile to the Residential Customers

-- ° Overview
+- Overview

-- ° Copper Solutions
+- Copper Solutions

 - Multimedia Information Management

 - Mobile Computing and Commerce

-- ° General trends and Economical Aspects
+- General Trends and Economical Aspects

 - Network Evolution

 - Multimedia Digital Television

 - Distance Education Technologies

 - Electronic Commerce Technologies Management

 - End User Computing

 - Information Security Management

 - Open Source Technologies and Systems

 - IT and Virtual Communities

 - Psychology of Multimedia Technologies

-The Encyclopedia provides thousands of comprehensive references on existing literature and research on multimedia technologies.
+The encyclopedia provides thousands of comprehensive references on existing literature and research on multimedia technologies.

 In addition, a comprehensive index is included at the end of the encyclopedia to help you find cross-referenced articles easily and quickly.
-All articles are organized by titles and indexed by authors and topics, making it a convenient method of reference for readers.
+All articles are organized by titles and indexed by authors, making it a convenient method of reference for readers.

-The encyclopedia also includes cross-referencing of key terms, figures and information related to Multimedia Technologies and Applications.
+The encyclopedia also includes cross-referencing of key terms, figures and information related to multimedia technologies and applications.

 All articles were reviewed by either the authors or by external reviewers via a blind peer-review process.
-In total, we were quite selective regarding actually including a submitted article in the Encyclopedia.
+In total, we were quite selective regarding inclusion of submitted articles in the encyclopedia.